ros/urdfdom/specification/sensor.md

 ## Recommended Camera or Ray Resolution

 In simulation, large sensors will slow down overall performance.
 Depending on update rates required, it is recommended to keep the camera or ray resolution and update rates as low as possible.

-## Proposal for New Type of Sensor

-TBD